danielvillahermosadominguez/gildedroseaprovaltests/readme.md

 https://www.youtube.com/watch?v=OJmg9aMxPDI

-From this point, in this solution we apply the Strategy pattern and polymorphism, but this approach is distint of the alternative approach of Emily Bache which you can see here: https://www.youtube.com/watch?v=NADVhSjeyJA
+From this point, in this solution we apply the Strategy pattern and polymorphism, but this approach is distinct of the alternative approach of Emily Bache which you can see here: https://www.youtube.com/watch?v=NADVhSjeyJA

 Every commit is a step: